 The more it cooks, the better texture and consistency it gets.

-I found their Pork Pork having this lovely thickness (thicker than the usual which fills you up) with warm, homely taste.
+I found their Pork Porridge having this lovely thickness (thicker than the usual which fills you up) with warm, homely taste.
 The ingredients tasted quite fresh with well-balanced seasoning.

 Yong Fa Hainanese Curry Rice